munnashaheem96/sscet-outpass-app/README.md

 4. Push to the branch and submit a pull request.

 ## License
-This project is licensed under the MIT License.
-Feel free to modify and use it as needed.
+This project is proprietary and not available for reuse or modification.

 ## Contact
 For any queries or suggestions, feel free to reach out at [munnashaheemperinchikkal@gmail.com](mailto:munnashaheemperinchikkal@gmail.com).

 ## Copyright
 © 2024 Munna Shaheem.
 All rights reserved.